Kaleido: insulin pump therapy designed to help live life on your own terms

 Let’s inject some colour

-Gold, blue, pink, orange… Pick the colours you want for your pumps and handset – we’ve got 10 options, so you can go uniform or pick three different ones!
+Gold, blue, pink, orange… Pick the colour combination you want for your pumps and handset - we’ve got 10 colour combinations, so you can choose a perfect matching colour combination!

 Read our stories

-February 14th, 2020.
 When I first asked my diabetes team about the possibility of switching to an insulin pump in 2014, I was in a long-term relationship.
-I felt comfortable, safe and supported, and while I’d happily been on injections for nearly 20 years, I knew there was functionality in an insulin pump that I could benefit from, particularly when it came to...
+I felt comfortable, safe and supported, and while I’d happily been on injections for nearly 20 years, I knew there was functionality in an insulin pump that I could benefit from, particularly when it came to exercise.
+Previously I...

 During those 7 years, there were bad times, but also good times – highs and lows, just like with diabetes.
 I met amazing people and learned from their experiences (and my own) – and I still do.
 So for those of you who have just received the diagnosis, or just need to hear it again: these are 7 things I learned in 7 years with Type 1 Diabetes.
 1. It’s not my fault....